Trump's Push to Redistrict Memphis

 DNYUZ reported from AP.

 That matters beyond Memphis.
-If Tennessee moves first, it gives Republicans a template other Southern legislatures can follow before November’s midterms, where control of the House is likely to hinge on a handful of seats,
+If Tennessee moves first, it gives Republicans a template other Southern legislatures can follow before November’s midterms, where control of the House is likely to hinge on a handful of seats, CNN and

 The Washington Post reported.